 Next glued my magnet board to my frame using liquid nails and let it dry for what felt like forever.
 On a side note, I really need more than two clamps!
 I mean scuba weights work great, but still…

-The back of the frame (which you will see) looked a little ghetto, so I taped it off and painted the back section green for a fun little pop of color.
+The back part of the frame wasn’t looking great, so I taped it off and painted it green for an extra hint of color.

 Ehhh…nice right?
 (Oh and I added some rope to the inside edge because the top and bottom looked a little ragged.)

 The baskets are from Pick Your Plum…it’s a deal a day craft site and I couldn’t believe my lucky stars when these popped up.
 I labeled them a little different than your usual mail sorter, I have “outbox”, “”needs attention”, and “coupons and gift cards”.
 I used “needs attention” instead of “inbox” cause I need something that’s gonna light a fire under my butt and “inbox” just wasn’t going to cut it.
 It also seems like coupons and gift cards are always floating around my house, so I gave them a home.